PDrifting/CBookDraft/book.markdown

   struct _TFoo *next;                          // You must then reference struct _TFoo. s32           data;                          // Create a member named data inside the struct.
 } TFoo;                                        // A new referencing name can be assigned as
                                                // usual.
-Regardless which form you use, be
+Regardless of the style you use, be
                                                // consistant.

                                                // This creates a simple linked list.
 Though,